MovieBias

 Overview

-A spacecraft is discovered on the floor of the Pacific Ocean, presumed to be at least 300 years old and of alien origin.
-A crack team of scientists and experts is assembled and taken to the Habitat, a state-of-the-art underwater living environment, to investigate.
+A spacecraft is discovered at the bottom of the Pacific Ocean, presumed to be at least 300 years old and of alien origin.
+A crack team of scientists and experts is assembled and taken to the ocean floor to investigate.
+However, the ship is not as it seems and when a giant perfect sphere is discovered in the cargo bay, things begin to fall apart.

 Starring Cast